 Mason jar filled with elderberry syrup.
 A spoon filled with the syrup sits next to the jar.

 You’ll want to add this homemade elderberry syrup recipe to your collection of natural cold remedies.
-It’s easy to make, requires few ingredients and may help reduce symptoms and duration of the common cold and flu.
+It’s easy to make, requires few ingredients.

 A measuring cup filled with water, a white bowl filled with honey, a jar of dried elderberries and a dish with cinnamon stick and slices of giner.